 Fluoride levels in Canadian drinking water have been adjusted for the past 70 years.
-Decades of extensive research shows that water fluoridation is a safe, effective and low-cost way to improve dental health for people of all ages.
+Decades of extensive research shows that water fluoridation is a safe, effective and low-cost way to improve oral health for people of all ages.

 Studies show that children who drink fluoridated water can expect up to 35 per cent less decay than those who drink non-fluoridated water.
 By using fluoridated water, children develop strong teeth.
 As adults, they will have fewer cavities or missing teeth.
 Adults who drink fluoridated water can also expect to have less tooth decay or other cavity-related oral health problems.

 Is fluoridation safe?

 Yes.
 Fluoride has been studied thoroughly as a public health measure and is deemed safe in low doses.

-Since the 1940s, scientific studies have shown that the use of fluoride for dental health has had no harmful effects.
+Since the 1940s, scientific studies have shown that the use of fluoride for oral health has had no harmful effects.

 Extensive reviews of water fluoridation by leading experts have found no connection between fluoridation and cancer.
-There has been no evidence that low levels of exposure to fluoride causes problems to other parts of the body.
-It has not been associated with birth defects or syndromes.
+There is no evidence that low levels of exposure to fluoride causes problems to other parts of the body.
+It is not associated with birth defects or syndromes.
 However, as with any naturally occurring element, high concentrations may be bad for your health.

-Fluoride is recommended to prevent tooth decay and to improve dental health.
+Fluoride is recommended to prevent tooth decay and to improve oral health.
 Water fluoridation is endorsed as a valuable and beneficial public health measure by: